V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ### Initial "flashing"

-There is no need for compiling or any of the previous steps need to "flash" a marllin based board.
+There is no need for compiling or any of the previous steps need to "flash" a marlin based board.

 There are three basic steps, Firmware, GUI, Config.
 It is probably best to follow these steps.